 Weeks in top 150: 1 week

 Here's a track I had never heard of before getting hold of these below #100 charts.
 Unfortunately, I cannot tell you much about this song, other than the chorus is a reworked version of "54-46 Was My Number" by Toots & The Maytals, from 1969.
-I also cannot find evidence of this single charting elsewhere.
+Elsewhere, this single peaked at number 119 (number 103 on the compressed chart) in the UK in November 1989.

 Number 143 "Dançando Lambada" by Kaoma